Effective Stabilized Self-Training on Few-Labeled Graph Data: Our Method and Analysis

-Algorithm \ref{algo:main} summarizes the pseudo-code of \ours over GNNs, and it takes as input a graph $\graph$ with labeled nodes $\labelset$ and unlabeled nodes $\unlabelset$.
-Note that \ours can be instantiated over either a shallow or a deep GNN, \eg GCN and DAGNN introduced in Section \ref{sec:relatedwork}.
-The output of Algorithm \ref{algo:main} is the learned classification model $\classifier$ with trainable parameters $\theta$.
-At Line 3, \ours initializes the trainable parameters $\theta$ by Xavier~\cite{glorot2010understanding}.
-Then from Lines 4 to 14, \ours trains the classification model per epoch $t$ iteratively, until convergence or the max number $T$ of iterations is reached.
-Specifically, at Line 5, \ours first use a GNN to obtain the forward prediction output $\bF$.
-Then (Line 6) \ours detects the adaptive pseduo-labeled set $\unlabelset'$ and assigns pseudo labels to these nodes by Eq. \eqref{eq:adaptivepseudolabeling}.
-Next (Line 7), we obtain the pseudo label balancing factor $\frac{1}{N_i}$ of each node $v_i$ in $\unlabelset'$, after which, at Line 8 we perform negative sampling to obtain $\mathcal{I}$ and $\mathcal{J}_i$.
-At Line 9, \ours computes the gradient $\nabla_{\theta^t} \losspse$ of current epoch according to Eq. \eqref{eq:gradientOfours}.
-And at Line 10, \ours updates model parameters $\theta$ for next epoch by Adam optimizer~\cite{adam} over $\nabla_{\theta^t} \losspse$.
+Algorithm \ref{algo:main} shows the pseudo-code of the \ours framework over GNNs, and it takes as input a graph $\graph$ with labeled nodes $\labelset$ and unlabeled nodes $\unlabelset$.
+Note that \ours can be instantiated over either a shallow or a deep GNN, \eg GCN and DAGNN introduced in Section~\ref{sec:relatedwork}.
+The output of Algorithm~\ref{algo:main} is the learned classification model $\classifier$ with trainable parameters $\theta$.
+At Line 3, \ours initializes the trainable parameters $\theta$ by Xavier~\citep{glorot2010understanding}.
+Then from Lines 4 to 13, \ours trains the classification model per epoch $t$ iteratively, until convergence or the max number $T$ of epochs is reached.
+We adopt a widely-used early-stopping technique for convergence~\citep{liu2020towards,earlystopping3}.
+Specifically, after half of the max number of epochs (half of $T=1000$ epochs in experiments), given a tolerance duration (100 epochs), if the validation loss of the current epoch is higher than the smallest validation loss of the past 100 epochs in the tolerance duration, the model converges and terminates.
+The result of the model with the smallest validation loss in the tolerance duration is returned as the final result.
+At Line 5, \ours first uses a GNN to obtain the forward prediction output $\bF$.
+Then at Line 6, \ours detects the pseudo-labeled set $\unlabelset'$ and obtains the stabilizer $\frac{1}{N_i+1}$ of each node $v_i$ in $\unlabelset'$, after which, at Line 7 we perform negative sampling to obtain positive samples $\mathcal{I}$ and negative samples $\mathcal{J}_i$.
+At Line 8, \ours computes loss $\loss_{total}$ of current epoch according to Eq. (\ref{eq:gradientOfours}).
+And at Line 9, \ours updates model parameters $\theta$ for next epoch by Adam optimizer~\citep{adam}.